jcvignoli/lumiere-movies/README.md

 ### 3.12

 Added the general advanced option to add an extra delay when querying the IMDb website.
 Downloads from imdbphp are retried 3 times before giving up.
 Fixed bug in plugin activation, layout in admin data options position, improved Content security policy and HTML 4.1 compatibility.
+Taxonomy link display was broken.
+Banning bots is now executed before doing any IMDb search or display, avoiding cache creationg (and 504 HTML errors when calling IMDb website!).

 ### 3.11.4